Alfred the Great, King of Wessex, King of the Anglo-Saxons

 Some accomplishments during the reign of Alfred the Great:

 • Burhs: Alfred the Great set about building a system of fortified towns or forts, known as burhs or burgs, in response to the continued Viking threat.
-These burhs included former Roman towns where stone walls were repaired and perimeter ditches added along with temporary forts, and new towns.
+These burhs included former Roman towns where stone walls were repaired and perimeter ditches were added along with temporary forts, and new towns.

 • Navy: Alfred ordered the construction of a small fleet of longboats that had 60 oars and were twice the size of Viking longboats.
 His goal was to intercept raiding Viking fleets before they landed